 Gramajyothi Rural Development Scheme -Telangana State: Telangana government designed a new scheme Grama Jyothi for the development of villages and hordes.
-The scheme was designed on August 15th of, 2015 and was launched on August 17.
+The scheme was created on August 15, 2015, and launched on August 17.
 It was decided Rs.
 25,000 crores would be spent on this scheme.
 Each village under this scheme will be allotted two to five crore rupees.
-These funds will be utilized to solve the problems in villages and provide basic amenities.
+These funds will be utilized to solve village problems and provide basic amenities.

 Gramajyothi Rural Development Scheme